BulkGate/woosms/readme.txt

 * Browse through the [history list](https://help.bulkgate.com/docs/en/history.html)

 **Powered by BulkGate**
-WooSMS plugin has our BulkGate [messaging platform](https://www.bulkgate.com/en/sms-portal) in its heart.
+<a href="http://www.woo-sms.net/" target="_blank" title="WooSMS plugin for WooCommerce">WooSMS plugin</a> has our BulkGate [messaging platform](https://www.bulkgate.com/en/sms-portal) in its heart.
 This means that WooSMS communicates with and is depended on our BulkGate SMS gateway (www.bulkgate.com/en/) in order to provide you all the necessary services.
 WooSMS module has all the important functions and intuitive design that you can find in BulkGate Portal.
 See all the [SMS modules](https://www.bulkgate.com/en/sms-module/) we have developed so far.

 **Helpdesk**
 Get comfortable with our [helpdesk.](https://help.bulkgate.com/docs/en/woosms-module-installation.html) It is here for your convenience.
 Helpdesk gives you answers to all the questions you might want to ask.